morleym/furtive-handbook/docs/format-double-elim.md

 It's still fairly simple and pairs well with other formats, but it has an added layer of complexity and flavor.

+Strengths:

+* competitors are guaranteed 100% more matches than in single-elimination!
+* stakes are still clear each match, and the "losers run" storylines exist

+Potential Drawbacks:

+* deceptively lengthy, and lower bracket can lag behind if you aren't careful
+* half of your competitors are done after *two* matches
+* if your seeding isn't great, then top competitors can still knock each other out VERY quickly

 ## How it Works

 Competitors are seeded into an initial round of matches.